greys-bots/ticket-golem/README.md

 # Ticket Golem
-*A Minecraft themed Discord bot for support tickets.*
+*A straightforward Discord bot for support tickets.*

 ## What's this?
 Ticket Golem is a Discord bot created to help out with support tickets.
-Admins can send a default post, or specify their own post, for server members to react to in order to open support tickets.
-Their prefix is `tg!`, and you can invite them with [this link](https://discordapp.com/api/oauth2/authorize?client_id=649629984930922506&permissions=60496&scope=bot).
+Admins can send a default post, or specify their own post, for server members to interact with in order to open support tickets.
+You can invite them with [this link](https://discordapp.com/api/oauth2/authorize?client_id=649629984930922506&permissions=60496&scope=bot).

 When a ticket is opened, a brand new channel is created.
 Ticket Golem uses member-based permissions to allow and deny access to the channel, and members can be added/removed using appropriate commands.

-Users can have 5 tickets open at once, to prevent spam.
-At the moment, 10 server members (not including the ticket's opener) can be added to tickets by the bot, with other members having to be manually added- in the future this will likely be a configurable option.
+Users can have a default of 5 tickets open at once, to prevent spam.
+By default, 10 server members (not including the ticket's opener) can be added to tickets by the bot.
+Both of these are configurable

 ## Getting started
 First off, invite the bot using the link in the above section.